“My Fiancé’s Mother and I May Be Estranged Before the Wedding”

 How can I make him understand that this is not about the shot glasses anymore and rather about his mother’s total lack of regard for me?
 My fiancé and I are planning to be married at the end of March next year and I feel that giving in now will set the tone with her for the rest of my life and I am not going to be walked on by anyone.
 Am I being immature?
 SHOULD I just “get over it”?
 Or am I right to put my foot down over the principle of this matter? — Shot Blown

 As you say, you and your MIL are going to be in each other’s lives for many, many years.
 You’re going to spend holidays together and birthdays, and who knows how many family get-togethers and reunions.
 She’s the mother of the man you love, and if you have kids together, she’ll be their grandmother.
-You owe it to all of them to do your part in creating a harmonious home where family comes first and people are happy and comfortable around each other.
-This means picking your battles, and frankly, this battle you’ve picked is kind of a stupid one to base an estrangement over.
+You owe it to all of them to do your part in creating a harmonious home family dynamic.
+This means picking your battles, and frankly, this battle you’ve picked is kind of a silly one to base a potential estrangement over.

-So, apologize.
-If you won’t do it for yourself, do it for your fiancé — your poor fiancé who has these two stubborn, self-righteous women he probably desperately loves and wants to please at each other’s throats.
+Look, if I were you I’d apologize.
+Do it for your fiancé who has these two stubborn, self-righteous women he probably desperately loves and wants to please at each other’s throats.
 Swallow your pride and apologize for him so he can go into his wedding and marriage without a crazy estrangement between his wife and mother already at play.
 Tell your future MIL that you’re sorry you didn’t look through the charity boxes like she asked you to and you’re sorry you put all the blame on her for your missing shot glasses.
-Explain to her that you were overly emotional because there was a lot of sentimental value in that collection and the shock of losing it made you a tad irrational.
+Explain to her that you were overly emotional because there was a lot of sentimental value in that collection and the shock of losing it made you over-react.
 Apologize for letting things get so blown out of proportion and tell her that you always appreciated the help she provided around your home while she stayed with you and you hope you can put this episode behind you and repair your relationship from here.
 You may not necessarily get the apology you desperately want in return — though it’s definitely possible! — but I bet you’ll get the respect and regard you say you’re missing from her.

 1. I’m behind Wendy 100% here.
 I mean, in the grand scheme of things, aren’t there a lot worse things that could come between you and your MIL?
 Is one tiny mistake (with or without apology) worth causing tension between you and her for the REST OF